 Location: The houseboats are on the Namibian side of the Chobe River.
 The nearest airports are Kasane in Botswana, Victoria Falls in Zimbabwe, Harry Mwanga Nkumba (formerly Livingstone) in Zambia and Katima Mulilo in Namibia.
 Once underway the vessels cruise at a gentle pace and moor at in the afternoon.
 Vessels are moored overnight and there is no night time sailing.
 The itinerary and activities are flexible.

-Rooms: Zambezi Queen: There are 14 suites in all: 2 standard and 2 master suites on the lower deck, 8 standard (ibcluding 2 triple) and 2 master suites on the middle deck.
+Rooms: Zambezi Queen: There are 14 suites in all: 2 standard and 2 master suites on the lower deck, 8 standard (including 2 triple) and 2 master suites on the middle deck.
 All have a private balcony.
 Beds can be made up as twins or doubles.
-All are air-conditioned, have safe, hairdryer, dressing gowms, slippers, toiletries and a bathroom with a shower and full running water.
-There are shutter for the windows.
+All are air-conditioned and have a safe, hairdryer, dressing gowms, slippers, toiletries and a bathroom with a shower and full running water.
+There are shutters for the windows.

 Activities: These include game drives and cruises on tender boats in Chobe National Park, bird watching and fishing (conventional and fly fishing).
 Pride of the Zambezi has 3 professional guides on board and is equipped with 4 tender boats.
 Day trips to Victoria Falls and Livingstone can be organised, as can village visits on Impalila Island.
 Activities are tailored to passenger wishes.

 Facilities: Zambezi Queen: the reception area is on the lower deck, where there is also a gift shop.
 The remaining social areas are on the upper deck and comprise the lounge-cum-bar and dining room, both spanning the width of the vessel with windows to both sides, the pool and pool deck, and an open smoking deck at the rear.